-The experience of multiple lockdowns has helped us appreciate what used to be taken for granted.
+Multiple lockdowns have prompted many to appreciate what used to be taken for granted.
 Time with family and friends.
 Eating out and visits to the pub.
 Enjoying festivals and exploring the great outdoors.
 You might even find that thoughts of material purchases are shifting more towards the environment, social justice and health.

 In terms of personal finance, this whole thing about ethics and the environment has been gathering pace for a few years now.
 The acronym “ESG” has become commonplace in the world of investing.